 \begin{remark} Another promising approach is to perform more sophisticated RBC inference based on the bias-corrected LPR estimator with analytically correcting for bias.
-To do this, it is essential to derive the formula for the fixed-$n$ conditional variance of the bias-corrected LPR estimator (cf. \citealp{calonico2018effect,calonico2020optimal,calonico2022coverage}).
-However, the dependent variable in our situation, $\hat{A}_{i,g,t,\delta}^{\nev}$, depends on the entire sample $\{ W_i \}_{i=1}^n$, which substantially complicates the analysis for the fixed-$n$ conditional variance.
-Several previous studies in the literature discuss analogous problems in different contexts and propose simple RBC inference as an alternative strategy (e.g., \citealp{cattaneo2020simple,cattaneo2021local, cattaneo2022boundary}). \end{remark}
+To do this, it is essential to derive the formula for the fixed-$n$ conditional variance of the bias-corrected LPR estimator (cf. \citealp{calonico2018effect}).
+However, the dependent variable in our situation, $\hat{A}_{i,g,t}$, depends on the entire sample $\{ W_i \}_{i=1}^n$, which substantially complicates the analysis for the fixed-$n$ conditional variance. \citet{cattaneo2022boundary} discuss an analogous problem in a different context and propose uniformly valid simple RBC inference as an alternative strategy. \end{remark}

+\begin{remark} Assumption \ref{as:common} facilitates our analysis in both theory and implementation, but it may come at the expense of coverage accuracy and/or confidence interval length.
+For example, if the nuisance functions in the second-stage estimation are nearly flat over $z$, but CATT is more wavy in $z$, then it will be more desirable to use a smaller bandwidth to estimate CATT, rather than using the same bandwidth to estimate both curves.
+We do not pursue this direction further in view of the priority of theoretical and practical tractability. \end{remark}

-\subsection{Overview of asymptotic properties}
+\subsubsection{Overview of asymptotic properties}

 We present an overview of several statistical properties of our estimator, which serve as the bases for the standard error and the critical value.
-For ease of exposition, the formal investigation is relegated to Section \ref{subsec:asymptotic}.
+The formal results are relegated to Section \ref{subsec:asymptotic}.